Somsubhra/somsubhra.github.io/about.md

 title: About
 ---

-I am a software engineer designing and building cloud platforms across the IaaS, PaaS and the SaaS space.
+I design and build cloud platforms across the IaaS, PaaS and the SaaS space.